Dean Corll: Move to Houston Heights

 Corll graduated from Vidor High School in the summer of 1958.
 Shortly thereafter, he and his family moved to the northern outskirts of Houston so that the family candy business could be closer to the city where the majority of their product was sold.
 Corll's family opened a new shop, which they named Pecan Prince in reference to the brand name of the family product.
 In 1960, at the request of his mother, Corll moved to Yoder, Indiana, to live with his widowed grandmother.
 During this time, Corll formed a close relationship with a local girl, although he rejected a subsequent marriage proposal she made to him in 1962.
 Corll lived in Indiana for almost two years but returned to Houston in 1962 to help with his family's candy business, which by this date had moved to Houston Heights.
 He later moved into an apartment of his own above the shop.

-Corll's mother divorced West in 1963 and opened a new candy business, which she named Corll Candy Company; her eldest son was appointed vice president of the new family firm, with his younger brother Stanley being appointed secretary-treasurer.
+Corll's mother divorced West in 1963 and opened a new candy business, which she named Corll Candy Company; Dean was appointed vice president of the new family firm, with his younger brother Stanley being appointed secretary-treasurer.
 The same year, one of the teenaged male employees of Corll Candy Company complained to Corll's mother that her son had made sexual advances towards him.
 In response, she fired the teenager.